danh21/8051_Basic_Projects/README.md

     - RTOS: use RTOS to handle different tasks at the same time (blinking, light up fade out effect).

+    - rotateMotor: use 3 button (forward, backward, stop) to control direction of motor.

 # Code: